Compassion Focused Therapy

 Who are our CFT supervisors?

 We have a team of experienced clinicians who provide Compassion Focused Therapy supervision.
-All of our supervisors have had many years of CFT experience, both as clinicians and as supervisors.
-Are team have all also received extensive CFT supervision themselves.
+All of our supervisors have had many years of CFT experience, both as clinicians and as supervisors, and many of them also have experience in other models too (e.g. CBT, ACT, DBT).
+Our team have all also received extensive CFT supervision themselves.

 Find out more about them here